fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance-rules-for-absent-data.md

 The provision of a null value for a measure or a position still requires the mandatory attribute “uom” or “srsName” to be provided, even if meaningless.
-For instance, the following XML data would NOT validate against the FIXM Core schema, because the uom for a Mass is missing.

-!> Wrong example:
+!> For instance, the following XML data would NOT validate against the FIXM Core schema, because the uom for a Mass is missing.

 ```xml
 <fx:desired>